Auteenome/RiECalmingPlan/RiECalmingPlan/Readme_Changes_2021.txt

 The diary cover/entries can be edited/saved and when loading it treats all pages as "completed".
 It should automatically save upon swipe.
 Cover background can be changed (preset ones are added in)

+28/03/2021 (4hrs)
+- [User Diary] Included icons that apply based on the entry's 'HappinessIndicator' variable
+- [resources] Added icons that were in the Android variant but not in the IOS variant
+- [User Diary] Moved the Edit to the Toolbar section of the Diary, allowing it to be used as a toggle button to change the state of the slide at will.